VallieTracy/NASA-Scraping/README.md

 8. You will now see that the page will update with the most current:
       + featured image on NASA's Mars homepage
       + weather from NASA's Mars twitter feed
-      + and the latest Mars headline!
+      + and the latest Mars headline
 9. And you can scroll to the bottom of the page at any time to view snapshots of Mars' four hemispheres.
 10. ENJOY!